© Crown copyright 2018

-For applications involving the creation of a new register (such as new leases and first registrations), we aim to complete 100% of these within 25 working days by March 2018 (see note 1).
+We aim to complete applications involving the creation of a new register (such as new leases and first registrations), within 25 days, by 30 September 2018 and sustain that performance through the remainder of the year (see note 3).

 This has created a backlog of applications to process, particularly ‘new title’ applications like first registrations and new leases that require more work and involve more stages.
 As a result, our processing times on new title applications are longer than we aim for and we know that in some cases this is causing problems.